whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 _Everything matters._

 Harriet Tubman faced extreme risk as she worked to free enslaved people.
 This meant that every aspect of preparation and execution was extremely important.
-Not only was she fully present and aware of the risks, she conveyed this importance to the people she rescued.
-She couldn't let babies cry and give away the escaping group, so she brought opiate drugs to keep them asleep.
+Not only was she fully present and aware of the risks, she conveyed this importance to the people she rescued.[xxx-harriet moses of her people]

-Tubman brought along a pistol, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
+For example, Tubman brought along a pistol, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
 The way was so difficult that men would sometimes give up, their feet sore and bleeding, claiming they could not take another step.
 They would say they were ready to die, or if their strength returned, go back to their old home.
 In order to protect the whole group from the torture and endless oppression they would face if they were caught, Tubman would point her revolver at the head of the exhausted man and say, "Dead niggers tell no tales; you go on or die!"
-Thus she ensured nobody could betray the group, even accidentally, and everyone escaped safely.[xxx-harriet moses of her people]
+Thus she ensured nobody could betray the group, even accidentally, and everyone escaped safely.

 Can you imagine pointing a gun at someone whose life you wanted to save, and telling them to find their composure, or you'd have to kill them to protect the group?

 A story from the Zapatistas shows how every moment matters, even in moments of joyful calm.
-Your energy ripples out into the world continuously, and just as your joyful presence can lift others' spirits, any anxiety, stress, or unawareness can likewise affect other people.
+Your energy ripples out into the world continuously, and just as your joyful presence can lift others' spirits, any disconnection, stress, or unawareness can likewise affect other people.
 Okhi Forest and her young daughter visited the Zapatistas, and at one point her daughter dropped a broom on the ground without thinking about it.
-A Mayan woman told Okhi's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"
+A Mayan woman told Okhi's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]

+It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift, and not to be missed.
+Whether or not you give your deepest love matters, and the world and people around you expect nothing less.**

 Your love could light up the world, but it's hard to keep giving alone.
 And it's hard to give if you don't feel very grateful.